 Unfortunately, the pandemic prevented our students from working with communities during the Spring 2021 semester.
 To fulfill the service learning component of the course, graduate students designed ACEs and TIC webinars and companion materials to be used for training and education purposes, for any individual or agency across the country.
 All resources are available for free!
 We encourage you and/or your agency to access the information and share broadly with your networks.

-Trauma-Free NYC is currently recruiting NYC agency partners to host students for the Spring 2021 ACEs and TIC course service learning projects.
-If interested in being a host agency and/or for question about the resources available here, please contact Dr. Danielle Z. Kassow, Senior Program Officer, [email protected].
+Trauma-Free NYC is no longer recruiting NYC agency partners to host students for the Spring 2021 ACEs and TIC course service learning projects.
+However, if interested in being a host agency in the future, or for question about the resources available here, please contact Dr. Danielle Z. Kassow, Senior Program Officer, [email protected].

 Adverse Childhood Experiences: What Educators Need to Know to Support their Students